plumpmonkey/AOC2023/Day_6/README.md

 ## Solution Notes

 ### Part One
+This loops through each time in the input and calculates the distance traveled for each time.
+It then compares the distance traveled to the record distance and increments the number of ways to win if the distance traveled is greater than the record distance.

+We store the wins in a `defaultdict` with the key being the race number and the values being a sub dict of the number of hold milisections and distance traveled.
+Only the winning distances are stored.

+The result is the number of ways to win in each race multiplied together.

+### Part Two
+This is really a quadratic equation, but math is hard.
+Instead the solution starts at the beginning and loops through until we find the first win condition.
+This value is stored

+We then do the same but start at the end, and work backwards, this would be the final win condition.
+Everything between (and including) these two values is a win condition.

+### Part One

 The ferry quickly brings you across Island Island.
 After asking around, you discover that there is indeed normally a large pile of sand somewhere near here, but you don't see anything besides lots of water and the small island where the ferry has docked.